ProactiveProgrammers/www.proactiveprogrammers.com/docs/index.md

   Algorithms</a></b>

   <p class="tightcard">
-    After implementing a benchmarking framework, conduct an experiment to determine the fastest approach to finding the common items in a list.
+    After implementing a benchmarking program in Python, conduct an experiment to determine the fastest approach to finding the common items in a list.
   </p>